-Mexico Procurement
+Mexico Sourcing

-Manage Risks with Effective Mexico Sourcing Strategy
+Manage Risks with an Effective Mexico Sourcing Strategy

-As per rankings, Mexico holds 16th spot internationally in terms of exports amounting to more than US $27 billion a month, which amounts to 14 percent of its gross domestic product (GDP).
+As per rankings, Mexico holds the 16th spot internationally in terms of exports amounting to more than US $27 billion a month, which amounts to 14 percent of its gross domestic product (GDP).

 Items of Export

 Mexico is a major exporter of petroleum and its derivatives, cotton, textiles, coffee, vegetables, fruits, and manufactured goods.
-These products are either used as raw material or as intermediaries in manufacturing industries located in different corners of the globe.
+These products are either used as raw materials or as intermediaries in manufacturing industries located in different corners of the globe.

 Resources in Mexico